thomasdarimont/embedded-spring-boot-keycloak-server/embedded-keycloak-server-custom/readme.md

-Example for Customizing Embedded Keycloak Server
+Example for Embedded Keycloak Server Customizations
 ---

 The projects demonstrates how to use the `embedded-keycloak-server-spring-boot-starter` with